Best Dating Sites

 |

-A teen’s relationship with their parents has great impact on that teen’s perspective of dating violence, according to a new study.
+A teen’s relationship with their parents has great impact on that teen’s perspective of dating violence, according to a study.

 Researchers at Iowa State University found parental psychological violence makes a child “more likely to be in relationships where they’re being victimized or perpetrating violence against their partner.”